kathrynparadis/kathrynparadis.github.io/essays/evidence-of-scholarly-ability.md

 **Abstract:** Programming is an important part of software development and welleducated professionals is critical for the industry needs.
 However, in general, the computer programming courses are just focused on the language, constructions, structures, and so on.
 In this paper, we present a new approach to teach an introductory computer programming course based on software engineering fundamentals.
 The approach has been applied since 2009 in our university and the results are promising.

-**My Contribution**: I helped controlling the quasi-experiment during it's execution over the semesters, helping assess participants concerns.
+**My Contribution**: I helped controlling the quasi-experiment during its execution over the semesters, helping assess participants concerns.
 I also helped in the organization of data collection and exploratory analysis and ideas of the presentation of results.

 **Statistics**: